hl7au/au-fhir-core/input/pagecontent/index.md

 - AUCDI - clinician focussed data requirements project.
 - AU Core FHIR Implementation Guide - HL7 Australia technical data access and exchange specification.

-The [AUCDI](https://sparked.csiro.au/index.php/sparked-products-resources/aucdi/) aims to define requirements underlying the standardisation of the capture, structure, usage, and exchange of health data to counteract the current fragmentation of Australia’s health data systems.
+[AUCDI](https://sparked.csiro.au/index.php/sparked-products-resources/aucdi/) aims to define requirements underlying the standardisation of the capture, structure, usage, and exchange of health data to counteract the current fragmentation of Australia’s health data systems.
 The AUCDI forms a basis for clinical data requirements for AU Core.

 ### Dependencies